 My hopeful favorite for the podium is Zsofia Kovacs.
 The Hungarian has slowly been building up her difficulty all season, bringing her close to the level she was at going into the Olympics last year.
 With a DTY on vault and hit performances elsewhere, she’s definitely one of my hopeful favorites for the podium, and how amazing would that be for Hungary?!

 These are definitely the top gymnasts going into the all-around, but as we know in gymnastics, anything can happen.
-Some of my outside hopefuls for strong finishes in finals include Melanie De Jesus Dos Santos (she unveiled a DTY in podium training, upping her potential by a ton!), Ana Perez of Spain if she looks anything like she did at the London World Cup a couple of weeks ago, Alt’s teammates Kim Bui and Pauline Schäfer if they hit, and Nina Derwael of Belgium, though she is nursing some ankle pain and will be a little downgraded on a couple of her routines.
+Some of my outside hopefuls for strong finishes in finals include Eythora Thorsdottir of the Netherlands (especially if she does her DTY to boost her difficulty a bit), Melanie De Jesus Dos Santos of France (she unveiled a DTY in podium training, upping her potential by a ton!), Ana Perez of Spain if she looks anything like she did at the London World Cup a couple of weeks ago, Alt’s teammates Kim Bui and Pauline Schäfer if they hit, and Nina Derwael of Belgium, though she is nursing some ankle pain and will be a little downgraded on a couple of her routines.

 Though she hasn’t competed since Rio and wasn’t expected to come back until much later this year, two-time Olympic vault medalist Maria Paseka is a surprise competitor in Cluj.
 She was named kind of at the last-minute over both of her 2016 teammates Daria Spiridonova and Seda Tutkhalyan, so we knew she must have had something medal-worthy in the works.